Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

-Let us record a situation in which we do not need adaptedness to guarantee that the random walk is $\psi$-irreducible on all of $X$. \begin{corollary} Let $\mu$ be spread out and $[m_X]$ be subinvariant.
-Suppose that $X$ is connected and that \begin{itemize} \item $X$ has finite volume, or that \item $\G=\S$. \end{itemize} Then the random walk on $X$ given by $\mu$ is $\psi$-irreducible with $\psi\sim[m_X]$ and the semigroup $S$ from Proposition \ref{prop:semigroup_transitive} acts transitively on $X$. \end{corollary} \begin{proof} Lemma \ref{lem:adapted} implies that $\G x$ is clopen, hence equal to $X$ by connectedness.
+Let us record a situation in which we do not need adaptedness to guarantee that the random walk is $\psi$-irreducible on all of $X$. \begin{corollary} Let $\mu$ be spread out.
+Suppose that $X$ is connected and that \begin{itemize} \item $X$ has finite volume, or that \item $\G=\calS$. \end{itemize} Then the random walk on $X$ given by $\mu$ is $\psi$-irreducible with $\psi\sim[m_X]$ and the semigroup $S$ from Lemma~\textup{\ref{lem:semigroup_transitive}} acts transitively on $X$. \end{corollary} \begin{proof} Lemma~\ref{lem:adapted} implies that $\G x$ is clopen, hence equal to $X$ by connectedness.
 The same lemma thus allows us to assume that $\mu$ is adapted without changing $X$.
-Then $\mu$ is $(G,\Gamma)$-adapted and Propositions \ref{prop:semigroup_transitive} and \ref{prop:spread_out_irr} give all conclusions. \end{proof}
+Then, using Proposition~\ref{prop:fin_vol_adapted} in the finite volume case, we see that $\mu$ is $\Gamma$-adapted.
+Lemma~\ref{lem:semigroup_transitive} and Proposition~\ref{prop:spread_out_irr} now give all conclusions. \end{proof}